alanboy/stuff/blog/_posts/2019-02-26-finance-statements-and-reporting.markdown

 Assumptions of inventory can be LIFO, FIFO, average.

-    Begining balance + Purchases - CGS = Ending balance
+    Beginning balance + Purchases - CGS = Ending balance

 For Merrimack case 8.
-We need to change the begining balance assumption from LIFO to FIFO.
+We need to change the beginning balance assumption from LIFO to FIFO.

 LIFO reserve, companies need to report the LIFO reserve.

-    Begining balance in LIFO = 13.5M
+    Beginning balance in LIFO = 13.5M
-    Begining balance in FIFO = 13.5M + 5.5M = 19M
+    Beginning balance in FIFO = 13.5M + 5.5M = 19M

 - Inflation: Prices go up.
 You want to buy right away because prices will go up.